Master of Divinity Degree (MDiv)

 - And more

-BMATS is a member of the Baptist Missionary Association and a highly respected theological seminary in East Texas.
-Founded in October 1956, BMATS has a rich history of providing quality education to ministers and academics throughout Texas and the rest of the United States.
+BMATS is a ministry member of the Baptist Missionary Association of America and a highly respected theological seminary in East Texas.
+Chartered in 1955, BMATS has a rich history of providing quality education to ministers and academics from throughout Texas, the United States, and around the world.

 Whether you plan to do schooling on campus or acquire your Master of Divinity online, our accredited seminary will provide you with all the tools you need to minister with knowledge and confidence.